-For more detailed information on how to make simple irrigation repairs and how much to water, please check out our Irrigation Tips videos!
+For more detailed information on operating your irrigation system, how to make simple irrigation repairs and how much to water, please download the Homeowners Guide to Sprinkler Systems and check out our Irrigation Tips videos!

 Sign up for weekly watering advice from WaterMyYard

 Learn which plants will thrive in the Texas heat.